Fabrixa Integration API Reference

 Webhooks

-Webhooks are used by Fabrixa to notify your system about real-time events like order updates or creations.
-When an event occurs, Fabrixa sends a webhook to your server containing relevant information.
+Webhooks are used by Fabrixa to notify your system about real-time events - order updates or creations.
+When an event occurs, Fabrixa sends a webhook to your server containing the relevant information.
+Your server must expose a public POST endpoint to handle incoming webhooks.

-Webhook Headers
+Webhook Request Headers

 The webhook request includes the following headers to help you identify and validate the incoming request: